arshathMcw/TIDL_Benchmarking/Readme.md

 ## To run example program
 1. The tutorials program is in the directory `edgeai-tensorlab/edgeai-benchmark/tutorials`
 * To run we need to run the script : [link](https://github.com/TexasInstruments/edgeai-tensorlab/blob/main/edgeai-benchmark/run_tutorials_script_pc.sh)
-* The `tutorial_basic1.py` have the import and infernce for the classification model .
+* The `tutorial_basic1.py` have the import and inference for the classification model .
 For Detection model , create a new python file and store our code [here](./code/run_import_inference_for_detection.py) and store it in tutorials director and to run write it in run_tutorials_script_pc.sh
 ```py
 python3 ./tutorials/run_import_inference_for_detection.py --run_type="IMPORT"
 python3 ./tutorials/run_import_inference_for_detection.py --run_type="INFERENCE"